rage2274/Plugbot/README.md

 ## Plug.bot

 A collection of extensions to the growing online DJing website, <a href="http://plug.dj">plug.dj</a>.
-The source code is written in JavaScript utilising the Plug.dj API anywhere possible.
-Easily embeddable as a bookmark in your favourite browser.
+The source code is written in JavaScript and uses the Plug.dj API anywhere possible.
+Easily embeddable as a bookmark in your favorite browser.
 Initially inspired by TechGuard's AutoWoot script from back in April '12.

+<strong>I'll be writing a 1.2 version of the source later in June.
+Stay tuned</strong>

 ### Features List ###

 + Auto-woot  :  Automatically WOOT! each song as it is played
-+ Auto-queue/auto-DJ  :  Automatically re-append yourself to the DJ Waitlist once you've been moved back to the crowd
++ Auto-queue :  Automatically add yourself back to the DJ Waitlist once you've been moved back into the crowd
-+ User list  :  A dynamic list of every user in the room, colour-coded based on their current vote.
-Green = Woot, Red = Meh, White = No vote  Special usergroups are denoted by the icon you'd normally see in the chat
++ User list  :  A dynamic list of every user in the room, color-coded by their current vote.
+Green = "Woot", Red = "Meh", White = No vote  Special usergroups (i.e. moderator) are denoted by the icon you'd normally see in the chat
 + Button UI  :  Allows you to easily configure your Plug.bot experience;  enable or disable each of its features at the click of a button.
 Red = Off, Green = On
 + Hide video  :  Allows you to hide videos from your view
 + Skip video  : Allows the user to 'skip' the next video in the room -- this means mute the audio and hide the video, and then automate it to re-show and unmuted when the video is over
-+ Open-source code  :  All Plug.bot code is available in this repo, no cost, no secrecy
++ Community-driven  :  everything I do is ideas from you guys.
+Everyone is encourage to contribute ideas, problems, and solutions as much as they can

 ### Installation ###

 In order to install, just click the link below then copy the text you see there (javascript: etc.) to your bookmarks bar.
 You can add the bookmark manually or just drag the text straight there, it doesn't matter.
 Enjoy!
 Install [this bookmarklet](http://pastebin.com/raw.php?i=ywuQK2XA) in order to run Plug.bot.
+If you have a problem with installing the bookmarklet, just Google it, there are plenty of solutions to be found.
+Please don't ask me personally.

 ### Author ###

 + <strong>Conner Davis &lt;connergdavis@gmail.com&gt;</strong> <em>a.k.a.
-Fruity Loops (if you see Logic, they're fake and I strongly dislike them for taking my name)</em>
+Fruity Loops (if you see Logic, they're fake and I strongly dislike them for taking my original name)</em>

 ### Copyright Notice ###

 Plug.bot is licensed under the GNU General Public License, or GPL.
 Essentially, all I require of you if you want to redistribute Plug.bot's source code, is that you retain the three first comments in the files composing Plug.bot:  firstly, the GNU GPL statement.
 Secondly, the statement I make myself about usage.
 And thirdly, the author and purposes comment that show who originally made the content -- me.
 So long as you abide by that rule and provide a link back to this repository, you are free to redistribute it as you want!
-Thanks for playing fair ^.^
+Thanks for playing fair..

-### Problems?
-Bugs?
-Questions about life? ###
+### For any question you can't answer that isn't "How do I install Plug.bot" ###

 connergdavis@gmail.com

-Try to keep the subject relevant, please.
+Try to keep the 'subject' field relevant, please.